uvalib/monorepo/src/chronology.md

 **1944**

-Klopfer promoted to Major (Jan/Feb).
+Klopfer is promoted to Major (Jan/Feb).

 War Production Board prohibits distribution contracts such as RH’s with
 A. S. Barnes & Co. for publication of Illustrated Modern Library.
 Barnes becomes publisher of Illustrated ML in fact as well as name (March).

-Cerf’s *Try and Stop Me* published by Simon and Schuster.
+Cerf’s *Try and Stop Me* is published by Simon and Schuster.

 Robert Linscott joins RH editorial staff from Houghton Mifflin Co.

 **1945**

-Jess Stein hired RH to work on *American College Dictionary* with Clarence Barnhart.
+Jess Stein is hired by RH to work on *American College Dictionary* with Clarence Barnhart.

 RH publishes *Basic Writings of Saint Thomas Aquinas* in Lifetime